Share this page

 }

-A dynamic way to specific the the number of 0 to be padded if needed:
+A dynamic way to specify the number of 0 to be padded if needed:

 public class NumberUtils {